 3) It improves our concentration.

-Exercising regularly keeps your mental skills intact, such as critical thinking, learning, and concentration abilities.
-And on top of that, engaging in physical activity such as playing sports may help prevent development of certain cognitive and neurological disorders, like Alzheimer’s and attention deficit hyperactivity disorder (ADHD).
+Exercising regularly can bolster mental skills like critical thinking, learning, and concentration abilities.
+And on top of that, engaging in physical activity such as playing sports or cycling may help prevent development of certain cognitive and neurological disorders, like Alzheimer’s and attention deficit/hyperactivity disorder (ADHD).
 So pick up a bat, a ball, or a glove and get out there!

 4) Playing sports helps reduce stress and feelings of depression.